Scoped AI Employees For Recurring Work

 What's the difference between an AI employee and a chatbot?+

-How does self-improvement work?+
+How does improvement actually work?+

 What tools can AI employees connect to?+